 - Causes.
-Overwatering, slow draining soils, poor drainage or possibly too much sun.
-Hard tap water low nutrients and temperatures cooler then 60°F (15°C) are also thought to be contributing causes.
+Overwatering, slow draining soils, poor drainage, or possibly too much sun.
+Hard tap water, low nutrients, and temperatures cooler than 60°F (15°C) are also thought to be contributing causes.

-Whilst prayer plants are tropical and native Brazil to relatively high rainfall habitats with high humidity, they typically grow in well draining soil and therefore a susceptible to turning yellow due to root rot, if the plant is watered too often or the soil does not drain efficiently.
+Whilst prayer plants are tropical and native to Brazil to relatively high rainfall habitats with high humidity, they typically grow in well-draining soil and therefore a susceptible to turning yellow due to root rot, if the plant is watered too often or the soil does not drain efficiently.